CA-MERN/MERN-Part-A-Docs/README.md

 * As an overall user I can navigate to a <a id="single">single recipe page</a> and:
     * view full details of a recipe including original web address, average user rating, category, preparation time, servings, calories, ingredients, link to full directions and photo.
     * navigate to the original web address.
-    * view how many ingredients I have and how many are required (ie "You have 7/10 required ingredients").
+    * view how many ingredients I have and how many are required (i.e. "You have 7/10 required ingredients").
     * rate a recipe.

 * As an overall user I can navigate to <a id="mypreferences">My Preferences page</a> and:
-    * enter/update preferred dietary requirements (eg vegetarian).
+    * enter/update preferred dietary requirements (e.g. vegetarian).
-    * enter/update preferred dietary restrictions (eg no nuts).
+    * enter/update preferred dietary restrictions (e.g. no nuts).

 ##### Sarah
 * As a mother and busy worker…